ad360io/frontend/README.md

 ## Purposes

 - Purpose of this documentation:
-  - Help developers transition and understand the development decisions and conventions for Qchain.
+  - Help developers transition and understand the development decisions and conventions for BrandLedger.
 - Purpose of each major components in the app:
   - Header: Smoothly transition user into desired mode and currency.
   - Dashboard: Analyze user data and provide inspiration.